pfgithub/interpunctbot/README.md

 ## Logging

-If you wish to be able to download a log of all the things people say on your server, enable logging
+To keep a log of everything said on your server, enable logging.
+Logs will also show deleted messages.

     ip!settings logging true